 In addition to working with thoughts and beliefs, behavioral interventions are utilized.
 It is common for a depressed individual’s activities to become restricted due to reduced motivation and energy levels.

-Research has demonstrated that Cognitive Therapy is at least as effective as antidepressant medication, in alleviating symptoms of depression.
-Also, studies indicate that Cognitive Therapy is more effective than antidepressant medication in preventing future relapses.
+Research has demonstrated that cognitive therapy is at least as effective as antidepressant medication, in alleviating symptoms of depression.
+Also, studies indicate that cognitive therapy is more effective than antidepressant medication in preventing future episodes of depression.